Follicular lymphoma is a type of non-Hodgkin lymphoma, which is a cancer of the lymphatic system.

 Back to top

-If the lymphoma is not causing symptoms, you may not need to have treatment immediately.
+If the lymphoma is more widespread and not causing symptoms, you may not need to have treatment immediately.
 Early treatment at this stage doesn’t help people to live longer and can cause side effects.

 You'll be seen regularly by your cancer specialist or GP, and treatment will be advised when you start to get symptoms.
 It may be some time before this happens and some people may never need any treatment.